 120 Credits at Level 4, 120 Credits at Level 5 in relevant subject (merit profile) + bridging assignment (may be required)

 - Equine Performance Partnership

 The modules will be assessed by a variety of methods, including essays, presentations, exams, and professional discussions.

-Students specifically can progress onto our Professional Graduate Certificate in Education, apprenticeships, graduate schemes, Masters programme or into employment.
+Students can progress onto our Professional Graduate Certificate in Education, apprenticeships, graduate schemes, Masters programmes, or into employment.

 Employability and Progression

 As part of your course you will have the opportunity to follow in the footsteps of previous students who took part in charity events, various trips and visits (previously we have visited Dubai, the King’s Troop Royal Horse Artillery, Blenheim and Burghley Horse Trials, Olympia, and Ireland), in-house competitions at our commercial Equestrian Centre, student voice, access to the gym, and BHS training and exams.
 Students have also benefitted from industry-specialist guest speakers such as Simon Grieves Eventing, Charlie Unwin Sports Psychology, and Oakham Vet Practice.